-Though defined differently depending on the organization, KPIs (Key Performance Indicators) are the metrics that we track to boost performance and ensure future success.
-A lot, if not all, of the KPIs, however, only look at what happened in the past (backward-looking).
-While learning from the past is valuable, too often, they proof to be insufficient in providing actionable insights in what’s to come.
-In Binocs you can generate insights at both sides of the fence: look at the past with backward-looking KPIs and look at the future with forward-looking KPIs.
+Though defined differently depending on the organization, key performance indicators (KPIs) are the metrics that we track to boost performance and ensure future success.
+However, a lot (if not all) of the standard KPIs typically only look at what happened in the past (backward-looking).
+While learning from the past is valuable, too often, the insights prove to be insufficient in providing actionable insights on what’s to come.
+In Binocs you can generate insights from both sides of the fence: look at the past with backward-looking KPIs and look at the future with forward-looking QC lab KPIs.

 In short: you need a combination of both to optimize your performance management.

 A backward-looking KPI gives us insights into what works and what doesn’t.
 You are building experience, lessons learned.

 In Binocs, you can create these ‘backward-looking KPIs’ and track it against certain targets that you define.
 A couple of examples from our Binocs real-time dashboards – imagine we are in a meeting: